Boykina3/CPS_490_Messenger_-project/README.md

 - **Schedule** – ensures students are properly registered for classes
 - **Major Assignment** – assigns a major, connecting to both the university and the faculty responsible for the program

-Professors are affiliated with a faculty and take on teaching assignments for classes, submitting grade submissions to evaluate student performance.
-Students apply to the university through the application process, which determines admission status.

 ![Entity Relationship Diagram](Diagrams/ER%20Diagram.png)